octokit/plugin-rest-endpoint-methods.js/docs/apps/suspendInstallation.md

 # Suspend an app installation

 Suspends a GitHub App on a user, organization, or business account, which blocks the app from accessing the account's resources.
-When a GitHub App is suspended, the app's access to the GitHub Enterprise Cloud API or webhook events is blocked for that account.
+When a GitHub App is suspended, the app's access to the GitHub API or webhook events is blocked for that account.

-You must use a [JWT](https://docs.github.com/enterprise-cloud@latest//apps/building-github-apps/authenticating-with-github-apps/#authenticating-as-a-github-app) to access this endpoint.
+You must use a [JWT](https://docs.github.com/apps/building-github-apps/authenticating-with-github-apps/#authenticating-as-a-github-app) to access this endpoint.

 ```js
 octokit.rest.apps.suspendInstallation({